F50

 - If seized or very stiff, replace the Convection Fan Motor Assembly.

-- Pull the oven out from the wall (or remove from cabinet for wall ovens).
+- Pull the oven out from the wall (or remove it from the cabinet for wall ovens).

-- Remove rear panel to access the convection fan motor terminals.
+- Remove the rear panel to access the convection fan motor terminals.

 - Check for loose or burnt wires; repair as needed.

-- With power disconnected, measure motor winding resistance; an open circuit indicates a bad motor.
+- With power disconnected, measure the motor winding resistance; an open circuit indicates a bad motor.

 - If comfortable and safe, you can bench-test the motor with proper AC voltage using insulated connectors.